RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

-Exporting to a TMX File
+# Exporting to a TMX File
-==

-Sometimes you may want to export the content of a TM to an external TMX file, for example, for generating backups, importing the TMX file into another TM, thereby merging different TMs, etc.
+Sometimes you may want to export TM content to an external TMX file, for example, to create backups or merge content into another TM.

-Add a New Class
+## Add a New Class
---

-Add a new class called ```TmExporter``` to your project.
-Then, implement a function called ```ExportTMXFile```.
-This function can be called as shown below:
+Add a new class named `TmExporter` to your project.
+Then implement a method named `ExportTMXFile()`.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs